tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 ### Creating Sparse Tensors

 A sparse tensor is a collection of 3 dense tensors (indices, values and dense shape).
-Actually there is no other way in TF Java to allocate such tensor than allocating individually the 3 tensors and managing the indices with their values manually.
+Actually there is no other way in TF Java to allocate such tensor than allocating and manipulating individually the 3 tensors.

 We can simplify this process by following the same approach as dense tensors and adding those factories to the `Tensors` class: